HKPolyU-UAV/ReinforcementLearningPlatform/README.md

 # demonstration

 All demos are classified by Rl algorithms.
 For example, in folder SAC, all environments are controled by a SAC-trained NN controller.
-Currently, we have: 3 for DDPG, 2 for DoubleDQN, 7 for DPPO, 0 for DPPO2, 2 for DQN, 2 for DuelingDQN, 10 for PPO, 7 for PPO2, 7 for SAC, 3 for TD3, which are 43 demonstrations in total.
+Currently, we have: 3 for DDPG, 2 for DoubleDQN, 7 for DPPO, 3 for DPPO2, 2 for DQN, 2 for DuelingDQN, 10 for PPO, 7 for PPO2, 7 for SAC, 3 for TD3, which are **46 demonstrations** (嗨嗨嗨，奥利给兄弟们干了).

 We put each demo a gif here: